chasdev/bsqlparse/docs/source/analyzing.rst

 Analyzing the Parsed Statement
 ==============================

-When the :meth:`~sqlparse.parse` function is called the returned value is a tree-ish representation of the analyzed statements.
+When the :meth:`~bsqlparse.parse` function is called the returned value is a tree-ish representation of the analyzed statements.
 The returned objects can be used by applications to retrieve further information about the parsed SQL.